nuxeo-sandbox/nuxeo-ldt-parser/README.md

 nuxeo-ldt-parser provides a **configurable service for parsing LDT files**.

-LDT files usually contain a lot of data, several thousands, sometimes hundreds of thousands, and this makes billions after a while (example: LDT file holding bank statements for all the customers).
+LDT files usually contain a lot of text data, several thousands, sometimes hundreds of thousands, and this makes billions after a while (example: LDT file holding bank statements for all the customers).

 The parser aims to store only retrieval information and optional custom fields: